Sorting Through Sophistries

 Alternations and Contradictions

 That phrase may sound intimidating, but the way it works is fairly simple.
 It comes in two types: subalternation, and superalternation.
-The first word sounds a little less silly, so let’s begin there.
+Only the first particularly concerns us.

 Subalternation means making deductions from universals about particulars.
 If an A statement is true, then we know—by definition—that an I statement about the same things is also true; if all cats are animals, then any specific cat must also be an animal (as long as no one sneakily equivocates about their terms).
 The same goes for the negatives: if the E statement is true, the O is necessarily true as well.
 If no dogs are cats, then this six-puppy litter over here, which consists in some of the dogs that exist, consists in six non-cats.